Field: Ancient; Advisor: Van de Mieroop; Year: 2014

 Review of Culture in Crisis: Preserving Cultural Heritage in Conflict Zones (Washington, DC: The Antiquities Coalition/Johns Hopkins School of Advanced International Studies, 2017), in Future Anterior, forthcoming.

 2011 – B.A., Peace, War & Defense, Ancient & Medieval History, University of North Carolina at Chapel Hill.

 2014 – M.A., Biblical Archaeology, Wheaton College.

 2017 – M.Phil, History, Columbia University.

-Since 2014, Christopher has been also been active in documenting the destruction of antiquities in Iraq and Syria through his blog Gates of Nineveh.
+Since 2014, Christopher has also been active in documenting the destruction of antiquities in Iraq and Syria through his blog Gates of Nineveh.
 His work on the topic has been cited online or in print in the New York Times, Washington Post, Los Angeles Times, USA Today, Mother Jones, Le Figaro, Al Jazeera, The Global Dispatch, El Mundo, The Guardian, El Pais, The Atlantic, Fox News, LiveScience.com, War is Boring and National Geographic.
-He has also been a contributor to Hyperallergic and Apollo and has appeared on BBC Radio 5 and Huffington Post Live.
+He has also been a contributor to Hyperallergic and Apollo

-In addition to his work on his dissertation and on cultural heritage issues, Christopher is a staff member for the Bar-Ilan University Expedition to Tell es-Safi/Gath in Israel, where he has excavated the Philistine city for the past three summers.
-Christopher has TA'd classes in Greek, Roman and Jewish history in Columbia's history department.
-He helped plan the conference on "Refuge and Refugees in the Ancient World" which was held from November 11-12, 2016 and also founded an interdepartmental graduate workshop at Columbia dedicated to the study of the ancient Near East.
+In addition to his work on his dissertation and on cultural heritage issues, Christopher has excavated at several sites in Israel, and has TA'd classes in Greek, Roman, Mesopotamian and Jewish history in Columbia's history department.
+He also helped plan a graduate conference on "Refuge and Refugees in the Ancient World" which was held at Columbia from November 11-12, 2016.
+In his spare time, he enjoys hiking and watching wildlife.